 Credit card churning is the act of repeatedly opening credit cards to simply earn the sign-up rewards bonus.

 Once that is done.
-You will move onto the next credit card bonus offer.
+You will move on to the next credit card bonus offer.
+Rinse and repeat.

 Check out these top credit cards for churning.